 Including the by-products of molluscs and crustaceans in fish diets can be economically and ecologically advantageous because it helps tackle seafood waste, lowers pollution, and eases dependence on fishmeal from captured stocks (Tacon and Metian, 2015).
 In light of concerns regarding the overexploitation and exhaustion of small pelagic fish, some measures such as the use of meiobenthic invertebrates as protein sources help save the environment and, at the same time, aid in marine conservation (Huang et al, 2020).
 These byproducts are nutritionally beneficial because they are well digested and are abundant in essential amino acids, omega-3 fatty acids, and other bioactive substances which, in turn, enhance fish growth, immunity, and feed efficiency (Ashraf et al., 2024).
 Moreover, the immune-boosting effects of chitin, peptides, and nucleotides have contributed to lower incidence of diseases and hence lessen the need for antibiotics and chemical additives in aquaculture.
-These byproducts are readily used and this property leads to lower feed conversion ratios (FCRs) which signifies achieving an acceptable level of growth per unit of feed consumed (An et al., 2023).
+These byproducts are readily used and this property leads to lower feed conversion ratio (FCR) which signifies achieving an acceptable level of growth per unit of feed consumed (An et al., 2023).
 The integration of molluscan and crustacean by-products in aquafeeds can assist fish farmers to get more profits and at the same time ensure proper environmental care.

 Challenges and Limitations